ciscoheat/superforms-web/src/routes/+page.md

 Superforms is a SvelteKit library that gives you a comprehensive solution for **server and client validation**, and **client-side display** of forms.

-It uses a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors, with full type safety.
+It uses a Zod validation schema as a single source of truth, with consistent handling of form data and validation errors, with full type safety.
 It works with both TypeScript and JavaScript, even in static and single-page apps.

 The API is minimal, basically a single method on the server and client, but it's very flexible and configurable to handle every possible case of: